What Is A Web Engineer? | A Detailed Explanation

 Only through experience can they understand some of the pitfalls, and even then there will always be new things to be aware of.

 You can have a web developer that goes through far more trial and error and just stumbles his way toward the solution without understanding the underlying architecture.

 But, with time and a solid understanding of the fundamentals a mechanic could become a mechanical engineer just like a web developer could become a web engineer.

 It further enforces the need for the term web engineer.
 I think it's a completely valid term used in the right context.

+But, the software industry is still pretty young and the language around it will continue to evolve.
 Considering that the education industry is inclined to distinguish a Computer Science degree from a Software Engineering degree I think we're already heading in that direction.

 In the future it will also be likely that more companies require certification to work there.
 Many software development companies require a CS degree for the job position and I expect that number to increase over the years.
 Especially in companies that need to be more risk averse.

 An interesting point, however, is that many electrical engineers actually don't need an engineering degree to practice electrical engineering.